evilmartians/lefthook/.npm/README.md

 `{files}` - shorthand for a custom list of files

-## Managing bash scripts
+## Managing scripts
-If you run `hookah add` command with `-d` flag, hookah will create two directories where you can put bash scripts and reference them from `hookah.yml` file
+If you run `hookah add` command with `-d` flag, hookah will create two directories where you can put scripts and reference them from `hookah.yml` file.

 Example:
 Let's create `commit-msg` hook with `-d` flag